salmasleem/ShoppingWebsiteDemo/README.md

 4. MongoDB: MongoDB is a NoSQL database program.
 MongoDB uses JSON-like documents with optional schemas.
 5. Embedded JavaScript (EJS): EJS is a template engine that allows the user to generate HTML with plain JavaScript.

+## Deployment
+After developing the web application locally, we had deployed it on Heroku [Visit it Now](https://whispering-eyrie-48026.herokuapp.com/)

 ## Authors
 1. [Salma Sleem](https://github.com/salmasleem)
 2. [Malak El Kashab](https://github.com/malakel-khashab)